 Coffee chat and chew: Event Plugins, Schema and WordPress

-Join us, Nov 12 at 10:30 AM PT ( 1:30 Eastern Time) for “Coffee chat and chew: Event Plugins, Schema and WordPress!”
-Come share and learn approaches to adding event schema to your WordPress site with Jai Djwa.
-Jai will informally present his recent research findings on the topic.
-Share your own thoughts and meet a group of like-minded arts organizations.
+On November 12th we held “Coffee chat and chew: Event Plugins, Schema and WordPress!”
+Jai shared approaches to adding event schema to your WordPress site and his recent research findings on the topic.